-The purpose of this article is to report a case of a 23-year-old patient who attended at the ER of Santa Lucía Ophthalmic Hospital, referring decreased vision and pain in his OS after penetrating injury with a wire, three months earlier.
+The purpose of this article is to report a case of a 23-year-old patient who attended at the ER of Santa Lucía Ophthalmic Hospital, referring decreased vision and pain in his OS after an ocular trauma with a wire, three months earlier.
 His BCVA was 20/20 in OD and light projection in OS.
 Slit lamp examination revealed: mild corneal edema, a full corneal thickness scar, a mature cataract with thick white particles suspended in the AH (Figure 1), significant flare, AC reaction and PAS.
 The IOP was 12 mmHg in OD and 46 mmHg in OS.
 While in the OD no alterations were observed in the ocular fundus, this exam could not be performed in the OS due to media opacity.
 Vitreous silence was confirmed in OS by ultrasound.
 The UBM revealed an anterior capsular rupture, lens fragments in the anterior chamber (Figure 2), PAS, and zonular dialysis (Figure 3).
-Glaucoma was initially treated with oral CAI and topical aqueous suppresants; and inflammation, with Prednisolone Acetate 1% drops.
-The surgical approach due to the glaucoma emergency consisted of lensectomy and removal of lens fragments, leaving the surgical implantation of an IOL for a second time (Figure 4).
-After lensectomy, an optic disc with a 1.0 cup-to-disc ratio was noted with no other retinal injuries.
-Because the IOP continued with very high values, probably due to extensive PAS (Figure 5) and trabecular damage, trabeculectomy with MMC 0.2 mg/ml was also performed (Figure 6 and 7).
+Glaucoma was initially treated with oral CAI and topical aqueous supressants; and inflammation, with corticosteroid drops.
+Surgical treatment consisted of lensectomy and removal of lens fragments (Figure 4).
+After lensectomy, an optic disc with a 1.0 cup-todisc ratio was noted with no other retinal injuries.
+Because the IOP continued with very high values, probably due to extensive PAS (Figure 5) and trabecular damage, trabeculectomy with Mitomycin-C was also performed (Figure 6 and 7).
+We emphasize the importance of making a correct diagnosis of this pathology and to perform an early surgical management to resolve it successfully.
+UBM could be a useful complementary aid to the diagnosis and surgical plan.